Why PyColors UI?

 4. Designed for real products

-PyColors UI is built around real-world needs:
+PyColors UI is built from real production use cases:

-- Dashboards
+- Dashboards with dense data

-- SaaS settings
+- SaaS settings pages that evolve over time

-- Admin panels
+- Admin panels and internal tools

-- Forms with validation
+- Forms with validation and edge cases

 - Marketing pages that still respect the system

-Not just isolated components, but composable systems.
+Not just isolated components — but composable systems used in real products.

 What PyColors UI is not